spatie/browsershot/README.md

 ### On AWS Lambda

-You can use [sidecar-browsershot](https://github.com/stefanzweifel/sidecar-browsershot) to easily run Browsershot on Lamba
+You can use [sidecar-browsershot](https://github.com/stefanzweifel/sidecar-browsershot) to easily run Browsershot on Lamba.

 ### Custom node and npm binaries